 Quality Suites Kaikoura offers beautifully apportioned accommodation within Kaikoura.
 With many of Kaikoura’s activities located just minutes from the complex itself, this is a fantastic economy option in Kaikoura.Driving distance and time (approximate) for this leg: 287 kms / 178 miles : 3.5 hours

 Kaikoura is a breathtaking seaside town teeming with marine life and natural beauty.
 As you wander through this coastal paradise, you'll be enveloped by the fresh sea breeze and the sounds of the ocean.
 Begin your adventure by observing the lively fur seal colony at the tip of the peninsula.
 For an unforgettable experience, board a boat to go whale watching and marvel at the majestic whales that call these waters home year-round.
 If you're feeling adventurous, take the plunge and swim with the playful dusky dolphins in their natural habitat.
 For bird enthusiasts, Kaikoura offers the chance to get up close with the native albatross, an awe-inspiring sight.
 The town is rich with attractions, walking tracks, and activities for every visitor.
 A walk around the Kaikoura Peninsula is a must, where you can explore tide pools teeming with marine life, observe sea creatures basking on the rocks, and watch seabirds soaring above.
 Be sure to keep a respectful distance from the sleeping sea lions you might encounter along the way.
 Ohau Point is another highlight, where you can watch fur seals frolic in their natural environment.
 To delve into Kaikoura's fascinating history, visit Fyffe House.
 This historic whaler's cottage offers a glimpse into the town's whaling past and its evolution over the years.
 No trip to Kaikoura is complete without sampling the local seafood.
 Renowned for having some of the best fish and chips in the country, Kaikoura's eateries serve fresh catches straight from the morning's haul, ensuring a delicious and authentic dining experience.
 If you need a break from the action, unwind at Lavendyl Lavender Farm.
 Stroll through the fragrant lavender fields, relax in the serene atmosphere, and browse the gift shop for a variety of lavender products.
-Kaikoura seamlessly blends adventure, history, and relaxation, making it a perfect destination for travelers seeking a unique and enriching experience.
+Kaikoura seamlessly blends adventure, history, and relaxation, making it a perfect destination for travellers seeking a unique and enriching experience.

 Experience New Zealand's only marine based whale watching company.
-Whale Watch Kaikoura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
-You are also likely to encounter New Zealand fur seals, dusky dolphins and albatross.
-Depending on the season you may also see pilot, blue and southern right whales as well as migrating humpbacks.
+Whale Watch Kaikōura offer a once-in-a-lifetime, up close encounter with the giant Sperm Whale.
+You are also likely to encounter New Zealand fur seals, dolphins and albatross.
+Depending on the season you may also see Pilot, Blue and Southern Right whales as well as migrating humpbacks.
 Often orcas can be spotted here and the world's smallest dolphin, the Hectors, occasionally make an appearance.
+Cruise in style on modern catamarans, specifically designed for whale watching.
+The VIP Captain’s Cabin is situated in the wheelhouse alongside the captain.
+This cabin provides guests with exclusive access to the captain as well as a dedicated tour host for the duration of the tour.

 It is important you read and understand the risks associated with this activity before travel.
 For more information please see here